open-AIMS/ereefs-documentation/README.md

   which in turns triggers NcAggregate to re-generate its derived files, then triggers NcAnimate to re-generate the visualisation products; maps and videos.
 This massive workload can take weeks or even months to process.

-A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), is known as a Job.
+A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), is known as a `Job`.
-**JJ: I have added the previous sentence base on what I can gather about Jobs.
-Please change if incorrect. - GL: That's perfect.**
-The coordination of the tasks that make up a Job is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
+The coordination of the tasks that make up a `Job` is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
-It translates the requests (perform an aggregation, check for new model data) into jobs that need to be performed.
+It translates the requests (perform an aggregation, check for new model data) into `Jobs` that need to be performed and populates them with `Tasks`.

 This section provide a short overview of [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
 More information can be found in [the GitHub repository](https://github.com/aims-ks/ereefs-job-planner).